 Description

-A C15 timber-framed and plastered house with a hall block and a jettied crosswing at the east end and C17 blocks to tile west and south.
-Two storeys.
-The crosswing jetty is supported on brackets with shafts.
-The north front and west gable have fine pargetting (restored).
-The west gable bears the date 1473.
+The Ancient House is a 15th-century timber-framed and plastered building located on the east side of High Street in Clare.
+It features a hall block and a jettied crosswing at the east end, with 17th-century additions to the west and south.
+The house has two storeys, and the crosswing jetty is supported by brackets with shafts.
+The north front and west gable display fine pargetting, which has been restored.
+The west gable is dated 1473.
 The windows are casements with lattice leaded lights.
-The crosswing has a five-light oriel bay on the ground and first stories; both with moulded sills and one with carved arms and supporting animals.
-The gable has shaped and carved bargeboards.
-The ground storey has a blocked doorway with carved spandrels.
+The crosswing includes a five-light oriel bay on both the ground and first stories, featuring moulded sills, with one oriel bay adorned with carved arms and supporting animals.
+The gable is decorated with shaped and carved bargeboards, and the ground storey has a blocked doorway with carved spandrels.

-The interior of the crosswing has a fine ceiling with moulded beams and joists, with leaf stops.
-Roof tiled, with a heavy red brick chimney stack on a rectangular base with a sunk panel on the east end.
+Inside the crosswing, there is a fine ceiling with moulded beams and joists, complete with leaf stops.
+The roof is tiled, and there is a heavy red brick chimney stack on a rectangular base with a sunk panel on the east end.

-No 26 (The Ancient House) and No 27 together with No 15 (The Vicarage), the wall to the Vicarage and No 16 (Galloway House) on the west side and the Church of SS Peter and Paul form a group.
+The Ancient House, along with No 27, No 15 (The Vicarage), the wall to the Vicarage, No 16 (Galloway House) on the west side, and the Church of SS Peter and Paul, form a group of historically significant buildings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.